carbon-design-system/design-system-website/src/content/getting-started/carbon-and-duo/carbon-and-duo.md

-## The updated IBM Design Language
+## Carbon and the updated IBM Design Language

 The Carbon Design System is integrating the new IBM Design Ethos and Language.
 It represents a completely fresh approach to the design of all things at IBM.